THE THREE MUSTGETBEERS

-"Doctor" Bob Lewis, one of Brian's musical colleagues from the Twickenham area, and a member of The Three MustGetBeers and the Rockin' Rhythm Revue has passed away.
+"Doctor" Bob Lewis, one of Brian's musical colleagues from the Twickenham area, and a member of The Three MustGetBeers and the Rockin' Rhythm Revue passed away on 4 Feb 2017.

 When I wasn't working with Strawbs or one of their many off-shoot bands, I took great delight in playing with Bob Lewis, a wonderful character in my home-town of Twickenham.